logicly-au/docs.omsss.online/doc/data-security-privacy.rst

 in transit and ensuring that only appropriate and approved people have access to that information.

-The collection of client outcome measures through the OMSSS as implemented by the PMHC MDS complies with the Commonwealth Privacy Act 1988 and the Australian Privacy Principles.
+The collection of client measures through the OMSSS as implemented by the PMHC MDS complies with the Commonwealth Privacy Act 1988 and the Australian Privacy Principles.
 Organisations utilising the OMSSS API to collect measures directly are responsible for ensuring appropriate legislative